danthemanzx/crawl-custom-survival/README.md

 * **_/commands_**
 Opens gamemode command bar GUI with clickable menu
 * **_/find (player), /f, /tpa_**
 Teleport to the closest Hero by default.
 Optional argument to teleport to a specific player.
-Costs one ender pearl for Heroes.
 * **_/help (2), /h_**
 /help 2 Opens a text menu of all commands
 * **_/player, /play_**